City of El Cerrito Foodware Ordinance

 EXPANDED FOODWARE ORDINAnCE

 The City of El Cerrito adopted a Foodware Ordinance in 2013 to prohibit expanded polystyrene foam (“styrofoam”) take-out containers, and require the use of reusable, recyclable, or compostable foodware.
-Now, the City is proposing changes to the municipal code to phase out single-use plastic foodware items in the city and encourage the use of reusable and compostable containers to help protect waterways, promote environmental sustainability, and reduce waste.
-If approved, this would apply to all food providers in the city and include products such as non-compostable, non-reusable straws, eating utensils, and food containers.
-Food providers would continue to include any vendor, business, organization, entity, group, or individual, including any restaurant or retail food establishment, and any provider of prepared food at organized or special events, in El Cerrito.
+In 2021, the City proposed changes to the municipal code to phase out all single-use plastic foodware items in the city and encourage the use of reusable and compostable containers to help protect waterways, promote environmental sustainability, and reduce waste.
+The changes were approved by the City Council on November 16, 2021, applicable to all food providers in the city and prohibiting products such as non-compostable, non-reusable, straws, eating utensils, and food containers.
+Food providers are defined to include vendors, businesses, organizations, entities, groups, or individuals, including any restaurant or retail food establishment, and any provider of prepared food at organized or special events, in El Cerrito.

-City Staff are currently sharing information, listening to concerns, answering questions, and gathering input as we continue to develop the ordinance.
-This will include letters and in-person outreach to over 100 businesses that will be impacted, hosting multiple public meetings, print and online outreach efforts, and engaging with stakeholders from the business community, the Environmental Quality Committee, and the City’s ADA Working group.
-Staff anticipate bringing the draft ordinance for City Council consideration in late 2021.
-If the Ordinance is adopted, the City will provide a brochure to all affected businesses and food providers with instructions on how to comply.
-The City would also provide free technical training to businesses and food providers before pursuing any enforcement actions.
+City Staff gathered input in order to develop the new ordinance.
+This included letters and in-person outreach to over 100 impacted businesses, hosting multiple public meetings, print and online outreach efforts, and engaging with stakeholders from the business community, the Environmental Quality Committee, and the City’s ADA Working group.
+Following the adoption of the amended ordinance, the City will be providing a brochure to all affected businesses and food providers with instructions on how to comply.
+The City will provide FREE technical training to businesses and food providers before pursuing any enforcement actions.

-For more information about the proposed Expanded Foodware Ordinance contact Will Provost at (510) 559-7684 or email@example.com
+For more information about the new Expanded Foodware Ordinance contact Will Provost at (510) 559-7684 or firstname.lastname@example.org

 Find details below about: